SMART & SUSTAINABLE FARMING

 So, what is regenerative agriculture?
 We define it as an ecosystem-based approach to farming that aims to improve farmer resilience, yield, and quality by improving and restoring soil health, enhancing biodiversity, and reducing the impact of chemicals on the environment.

-Regenerative agricultural practices will help secure the quality and quantity of our crop into the future.
-And that means we should be able to access a reliable supply of the very best potato products for our retail customers and consumers.
+Regenerative agriculture practices over time aim to help secure the quality and quantity of our crop into the future.
+And that means we aim to access a reliable supply of potatoes for our customers and consumers.

 Regenerative agriculture helps improve the climate resilience of a farm, lowers input costs, reduces greenhouse gas emissions, improves biodiversity and soil health, including increased water holding capacity and more.

-To discover more about McCain’s regenerative agricultural practices, download our framework document here.
+To discover more about McCain’s regenerative agriculture practices Download Framework

 How McCain is helping farmers navigate climate change

-At McCain, we’re going further to make sure that our supply of quality products is as resilient as possible, especially with the unpredictability of today’s climate.
+At McCain, we aim to make sure that our supply of quality products is resilient, especially with the unpredictability of today's climate.

 To help us do that we’re:

-- Minimising farm waste – To help minimise food waste on farms we take the ‘whole’ crop into our factories.
+To help minimize food waste on farms we take the ‘whole’ crop into our factories.

 Traceability from farm to fork